pmhsfelix/course-jvm-concurrency/README.md

 # course-jvm-concurrency

-Notes about concurrency on the JVM.
+A course on Concurrent Programming for the JVM.